Need help with state nomination?

 • if any study from your full-time course was completed at a reduced study load, evidence demonstrating this was approved by your awarding education provider.
 Study completed at a reduced study load due to credits for study completed outside of Western Australia is not eligible.

-To find a registered migration agent, visit the Office of the Migration Agents Registration Authority (MARA).
+To find a registered migration agent, visit the Office of the Migration Agents Registration Authority (MARA) website(opens in a new tab).

 The contract must include: